18 July 2019

 These benefits have been attributed to the higher levels of vitamin C in the blood that can be achieved with intravenous vitamin C than can be achieved with consuming vitamin C from food and supplements because these micronutrients are delivered directly into the blood; bypassing the absorption barrier in the gastrointestinal tract.

 The use of high doses of intravenous vitamin C as a complementary treatment for cancer is currently being studied and the results have shown to be promising so far12.
 However, the use of intravenous vitamin drips for aesthetics in Singapore, especially for lightening complexion remains controversial as the safety and efficacy of these intravenous vitamin C drips lack sufficient data to support its use in Singapore.
+More about skin lightening drips in my review on Whitening Drips and Skin Bleaching Treatments.

 In Singapore, Skinboosters with vitamin c and glutathione is an approved medical procedure.